leonardaguanta/bbbvideocontest/dev/wp-content/plugins/nextgen-gallery/readme.txt

 * Secured: Limit the ability to browse folders outside of NGG_IMPORT_ROOT

 = V2.1.7 - 08.12.2015 =
-* Changed: "Flush image cache" now removes images from the database w/o a gallery
+* Changed: "Flush image cache" now removes images and photos from the database w/o a gallery
 * Changed: "Show Meta" popup: parse date_format through date_i18n()
 * Changed: Made Add Gallery/Images notifications a link to the gallery
 * Changed: No longer cache displayed galleries as transients
 * Changed: Updated widgets to use PHP5 parent::__construct() over $this->WP_Widget()
 * Fixed:   C_NextGen_Metadata->get_EXIF() was bugged with imagebrowser-exif template
-* Fixed:   Cornerstone/X compatibility
+* Fixed:   Cornerstone/X compatibility with WordPress gallery plugin
-* Fixed:   Recovering images was 'generating' from backup instead of copying
+* Fixed:   Recovering images and photos was 'generating' from backup instead of copying
 * Fixed:   Setting post thumbnail more than once on a page/post
 * Fixed:   Permanently hide display types from ATP without an active POPE module